 You’re right if you think people aren’t going to search out your website to find restaurant reviews.
 On the other hand, imagine the subconscious impact if a site visitor reads your review then goes to that restaurant and has a positive experience.
 I wrote this review of Pescara in Rochester because it is, in fact, our favorite special occasion restaurant.

 Reviewing local businesses gives you the opportunity to show potential clients you are the local – knowledgeable – expert.
-Reviews like this help build trust between you and potential clients; that trust vital in their decision to choose you as their Realtor.
+Reviews like this help build trust between you and potential clients; that trust vital in their decision to choose you as their Realtor, builder, electrician or landlord.

 When you’re ready to start building trust between you and your potential clients, drop me a line or give me a call.